The-OpenROAD-Project/DAC-2020-Tutorial/5_antenna_fix_example/README.md

 ### Get available metal length

-The method calculates the length of the metal that can be added to a current metal layer, the PAR ratios are kept satisfied.
+The following method calculates the length of the metal that can be added to a current metal layer, the PAR ratios are kept satisfied.

 ```Tcl
 proc get_met_avail_length { args } {